vinceskahan/v5wiki/gw1000-recipe.md

 If the interceptor is still running, then you should see data from the GW1000.
 The frequency of data will depend on which sensors you have.

+You might have to power cycle the GW1000 to make it see the new IP address.
+Just unplug it, then plug it back in.
+Data should start streaming after a minute or two.

 ### Put the interceptor settings into the weeWX configuration